Applying to the Graduate Program

 See how our graduates are using their degrees at our Alumni News page.

 Funding decisions are made on a separate basis from admission, so it is possible to be admitted, but not funded for graduate study.
 Most graduate students receive financial aid in the form of Teaching Assistantships, Research Assistantships, federal fellowships, or other types of scholarships.
+All applicants who receive unconditional admission are automatically considered for a potential teaching appointment as part of the application process.
 University Teaching Assistantships currently provide nine-month stipends of $13,000 for M.S.- level students and $16,000 for Ph.D. students, with an exemption from all instructional and out-of-state fees.
 As part of the application process for a University Teaching Assistantship, we may conduct phone interviews for any applicants with degrees exclusively from non-English speaking programs or whose native language is not English to determine their suitability for a teaching appointment.

 Unconditional Admission Requirements

 Applicants with unconditional admission are eligible to receive departmental funding starting in their first year.
 All applications are evaluated on a range of admission criteria:

 All applications are evaluated on a range of admission criteria: